Factsheet: Aqueous Lining

 One challenge with aqueous lining and food pertains to alcoholic beverages.
 These compounds affect the liner and will cause more leakages than the standard coffee or tea.
 So if you anticipate serving a lot of glühwein, hot toddies, or spiked coffees/hot chocolates, reach out to us to discuss your best options.

-Our paperboard takeaway meal boxes and cups made from bamboo paper both utilise an aqueous lining and are fully compostable according to the EN13432 certification.
+Our paperboard takeaway meal box carries an aqueous lining and is fully compostable according to the EN13432 certification

 Was this article useful?